microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingattendancereport-get.md

 > [!CAUTION]
 >
 >- The `/meetingAttendanceReport` path is deprecated.
-Going forward, use `/attendanceReports` path to retrieve attendance reports of an online meeting.
+Going forward, use the `/attendanceReports` path to retrieve attendance reports for an online meeting.
 >- The `/meetingAttendanceReport` path will remain in beta for backward compatibility.
-However, to get the same response as before, the `expand` query option must be added.
-See [next section](#optional-query-parameters) for details.
+However, to get the same response, you need to add the `expand` query option.
+For details, see the [Optional query parameters](#optional-query-parameters) section.

 ## Optional query parameters

 This method supports the [OData query parameters](/graph/query-parameters) to help customize the response.

 > [!TIP]
-> The **attendanceRecords** property is a navigation property which by default is not returned.
+> The **attendanceRecords** property is a navigation property that is not returned by default.
 To retrieve **attendanceRecords** in line, use the `$expand=attendanceRecords` query option, as shown in [example 2](#example-2-get-the-latest-attendance-report-of-an-online-meeting).

 ## Request headers